Published: 12 June 2026

 FAQ

-Is AI reducing demand for office space?
+Is AI reducing the demand for office space?

 No — it’s changing what offices are for.
 Workers using AI daily report 64% higher productivity and collaborate more, not less.
 Demand is shifting toward intentional, collaboration-driven attendance — which raises the infrastructure bar rather than lowering it.